Azure-Samples/key-vault-node-getting-started/README.md

 # Quickstart: Set and retrieve a secret from Azure Key Vault using a Node Web App

 This QuickStart shows how to store a secret in Key Vault and how to retrieve it using a Web app.
-This web app may be  run locally or in Azure.
+This web app uses Azure App Services.
+You can see it run on Azure.
 The quickstart uses Node.js and Managed service identities (MSIs)

 > * Create a Key Vault.
 > * Store a secret in Key Vault.